SAP-samples/hana-shine-xsa/exercises/exercise01/README.md

 ## Exercise Description
-### 1. Signup for Cloud Foundry Instance
+### 1. Sign up for a trial account of the Cloud Foundry environment (optional, only if you do not yet have a trial account)
-1. If you do not yet have a Cloud Foundry environment trial or enterprise account, sign up for a Cloud Foundry environment trial account by following the documentation ["Get a Trial Space on the Cloud Foundry Instance"](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/76e79d62fa0149d5aa7b0698c9a33687.html).
+1. If you do not yet have a trial or enterprise account of the Cloud Foundry environment, sign up for such an account by following the documentation ["Get a Trial Space on the Cloud Foundry Instance"](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/76e79d62fa0149d5aa7b0698c9a33687.html).
-When you are prompted to select a region select Europe(Frankfurt) AWS or US East(VA) AWS.
+When you are prompted to select a region select 'Europe(Frankfurt) AWS' or 'US East(VA) AWS'.
 *Do not select US West(CA) Beta Azure or US Central(IA) GCP as jobscheduler service required by SHINE application is not yet available in those regions.*
 ![Alt text](./images/Region.jpg "Region")

-2. Once you created a Cloud Foundry instance navigate to sub account trial.
+2. Once you created a trial account of the Cloud Foundry environment navigate to the subaccount 'trial'.
 3. Click on Spaces in the left navigation pane.
-4. Click on space dev.
+4. Click on space 'dev'.
-5. Once applications are deployed they are visible here.
+5. Once applications are deployed they will be visible here.

+### 2. Log on to your trail account of the Cloud Foundry environment
+1. Log on to the SAP Cloud Platform cockpit using any cockpit URL, such as [https://account.hanatrial.ondemand.com](https://account.hanatrial.ondemand.com).
+2. Navigate to the region where your trial account of the Cloud Foundry environment is, it should be either 'Europe(Frankfurt) AWS' or 'US East(VA) AWS'
+3. Navigate to the subaccount 'trial'.
+4. Click on Spaces in the left navigation pane.
+5. Click on space 'dev'.
+6. Once applications are deployed they will be visible here.

-### 2. Clone SHINE code from Github
+### 3. Clone SHINE code from GitHub
 1. Launch SAP Web IDE by launching URL [https://wdflbmt0749.wdf.sap.corp:53075/]( https://wdflbmt0749.wdf.sap.corp:53075/) in Google Chrome.
 2. Login with User: `CPL165` and Password: `Sap12345`.
 ![Alt text](./images/WebIDE_Login.jpg "Web IDE Login Page")